alptugan/blog-teaching/content/Courses/Food for resources.md

 # Physical Computing
 ## UI
 [Liquid Crystal Display 16x2](https://github.com/VasilKalchev/LiquidMenu) The library includes text-based scene management for different tasks to collect and display data on the screen.
+## Utilities & Libraries
+[Ticker Library](https://github.com/sstaub/Ticker) The **Arduino Ticker Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.